Terms used:

 Qualifying Events

-Entrants in all Qualifying Events leading to Skate Canada Challenge and/or the Canadian Figure Skating Championships must be Canadian citizens within the meaning of the Citizenship Act, R.S.C., 1985.
+Entrants in all Qualifying Events leading to Skate Canada Challenge, Skate Canada Trophy, and/or the Canadian Figure Skating Championships must be Canadian citizens within the meaning of the Citizenship Act, R.S.C., 1985.
 Unless waived by the High Performance Director, non-Canadian citizens who wish to compete in Qualifying Events must follow the procedures listed in Non-Canadian Citizens: Eligibility to Compete.

 2.2.
 Coaches